Johann-Cardenas/DesignLab/README.md

 # DesignLab
-A hub for cutting-edge ideas in flexible pavement design.
-Includes tools that generate detailed visualizations of pavement cross-sections.
+A hub for experimental ideas in flexible pavement design analysis and data visualization.
 Here are my Python scripts to:
 - Build IRI progression models (Linear and Bilinear)
 - Calculate Number of Repetitions (N) based on the MPEDG transfer functions.
+- Estimate Distress Ratios, Cumulative Distress Ratios and Equivalent Truck Numbers.

 > [!IMPORTANT]
 > Although I am pleased to share my codes with the broader community for education, research and development purposes, I do not take any responsibility for the results obtained.
 You are fully responsible for your results.